inuitcss/getting-started/README.md

 correct versions of each file (Bower would solve this problem for you automatically), and that you include them in the correct order.

+## Off by default

+In the interests of reducing the amount of code in your project, all of inuitcss’ module-variants are turned off by default.
+This gives inuitcss two layers of reduced bloat:

+1. **You only include the specific files you need**, so you’re immediately starting with a very trimmed down codebase.
+2. **Any variants are switched off by default**, so if you _just_ want buttons, you don’t get every different size and permutation of them unless you explicitly tell inuitcss you want them.

+To turn features on, just set their switches to true (again, _before_ you `@import` the file):

+    $inuit-enable-btn--full:    true;
+    $inuit-enable-btn--large:   true;
+    @import "bower_components/inuit-buttons/objects.buttons";

 ## Modifying inuitcss

 inuitcss is highly configurable, but **should not be edited directly**.
 The